owlbarn/tutorial/book/introduction/README.md

 There is a long way to go from simple math calculation to those large use cases.
 Now let's start from the very first step: installing Owl.

+## Why Compute With Functional Programming

+TBD: Function programming is ... but do we want to use a functional programming language to do scientific computing?

 ## Who Is This Book For

 We really hope this book can cover as many audience as possible.
 Both scientific computing and functional programming are big areas, therefore it is quite a challenge to write a book that satisfies most of people.
 If you are reading this book now, we assume you are interested in analytical tasks and enthusiatic about gaining some hands-on experience with functional programming languages.
 We also assume you know how to program in OCaml and are familiar with the core concepts of functional programming.